dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.md

     ![Domain Delegation card](/files/domain-delegation-card-2.png)

-1. Click on <label>Use DNSimple name servers</label> to replace the name servers in the form with [DNSimple name servers](/articles/dnsimple-nameservers).
+1. Click <label>Use DNSimple name servers</label> to replace the name servers in the form with [DNSimple name servers](/articles/dnsimple-nameservers).

     ![Use DNSimple name servers](/files/use-dnsimple-name-servers.png)

-1. Click on <label>Use DNSimple name servers</label> in the following confirmation dialog.
+1. Click <label>Use DNSimple name servers</label> in the following confirmation dialog:

     ![Use DNSimple name servers confirmation](/files/use-dnsimple-name-servers-confirmation.png)